ary4nsh/Process-Injection/Extra Window Memory Injection/README.md

 A minimal proof-of-concept that hijacks the tray window’s extra window memory (EWM) to execute arbitrary code inside explorer.exe without creating a remote thread or dropping a DLL.
 The injector overwrites the CTray virtual-table pointer stored in the Shell_TrayWnd extra bytes, points it to a fake vtable that lives in newly-allocated memory, and sets the WndProc entry to the supplied payload.
 A single WM_CLOSE message sent to the tray window is enough to make explorer call the fake WndProc and run the shell-code in its own context.
 When the payload returns the original pointer is restored and the temporary allocations are released, leaving explorer in its original state.
+The payload.bin here is compiled from message.cpp source code.

 ## How it works (step-by-step)
 1. Parse command line: target PID (must be explorer.exe) and raw shell-code file on disk.